JacquesCarette/Drasil/code/README.md

 --------------------------------------------------
 ### Summary of Folder Structure and File Contents
 --------------------------------------------------

+**data-files**
+  - Contains additional "helper" files for each of the examples

 **drasil-code**
   - Contains the code for code generation in Drasil